Eduardo-LP-Silva/VideoAnalysis/README.md

 docker compose up
 ```

+You can then access the Swagger UI at localhost:8080/docs.

 ## Dataset Analysis
 A general analysis of the dataset reveals that:
 * There are 3 topics with a significantly higher number of associated videos (People & Family & Pets, FoodBev, Health Care).